xxdcc/ctDNA_data_analysis_pipeline/README.md

     $HOME/applications/bwa index -p hg38bwa -a bwtsw /data/BCI-BioInformatics/Jun/reference_hg38/index_bwa_0.7.15_bwtsw/hg38.fa
 ```

-#### 3. Perform alignment using 'mem' algorithm
+#### 3. Perform alignment using '*mem*' algorithm

 *BWA-MEM* is generally recommended for high-quality queries as it is faster and more accurate.
-For this use the index generated 'bwtsw' algorithm.
+For this use the index generated '*bwtsw*' algorithm.

 Run *[BWA_mem.sh](https://github.research.its.qmul.ac.uk/hfw456/ctDNA_WES_pipeline/blob/master/BWA_mem.sh)* script